 - 1 serving of meat, fish, poultry = a deck of cards

 Count calories.
 Some weight-loss plans may advertise that calorie counting is not necessary.
-But the bottom line is that weight loss happens when a calorie deficit occurs.
+But the bottom line is that weight loss happens when a specific calorie deficit occurs.
 Nearly every diet is some variation of calorie restriction to achieve a calorie deficit.

 Calorie counting may seem like a time-consuming skill.
 But with the availability of mobile apps like the one at CalorieCount.com, it has become easier for people who are busy to track their calories.
 If you have a smartphone, calorie counting will take no more than a few seconds; your totals are stored so that you can review them at a later time.

 After you start counting calories, you'll learn how many calories you consume in a typical day.
-Most people can reduce their daily intake by 500 calories per day to see a healthy weight loss of 1 pound per week.
+Most people can reduce their daily intake by 500 calories per day to see a healthy weight loss of one pound per week.

 Move more.
 Sounds obvious, right?
 But this doesn't necessarily mean that you have to exercise.
 For some people, exercise works against them.
 If you complete a hard workout in the morning and then spend the rest of day laying on the couch, you will probably end up burning fewer calories from movement than a person who does not exercise and who makes non-exercise activity a part of their daily habit.